Final Doom: TNT: Evilution

 In TNT: Evilution, the UAC are once again intent on developing and experimenting with dimensional gateway technology.
 They set up a base on one of the moons of Jupiter, with a detachment of space marines for protection.
 The marines do their job well; when the first experimental gateway is opened, they annihilate the forces of Hell.
 Research continues with more confidence and all security measures turned at the gateway.

-A few months later, the yearly supply ship comes ahead of schedule, and looks strange and unusually big on the radar.
-The lax radar operators decide that there is nothing to worry about.
-The personnel of the base go out to behold the terrible truth: it is a spaceship from Hell, built out of steel, stone, flesh, bone and corruption.
-The ship's enormous gates open to unleash a rain of demons on the base.
-Quickly, the entire facility is overrun, and everyone is slain or zombified.
+A few months later, the annual supply arrives ahead of schedule and appears unusually large on radar.
+The radar operators initially dismiss the anomaly.
+When base personnel investigate, they discover that the approaching vessel is a demonic spacecraft constructed from steel, stone and organic material.
+Its gates open and release large numbers of demons, which quickly overrun the facility, killing or transforming its personnel.

 The main character, the nameless space marine (who was revealed to be the marine commander on the moon) has been away on a walk at that time and thus escapes death or zombification.
 After being attacked by an imp, he rushes back to the base where he sees the demonic spaceship still hovering above it and realizes what has happened.
 He then swears that he will avenge his slain troops and sets out to kill as many demons as possible.

 In the end, the marine defeats the Icon of Sin and the game describes "something rumbles in the distance.
 A blue light glows within the ruined skull of the demon-spitter."